ddev/ddev/docs/users/step-debugging.md

 configure it on your workstation.

 The basic thing to understand about xdebug is that it's a network protocol.
 Your IDE (like PhpStorm) will listen on the xdebug port (9003 by default in v1.19+, previously 9000).
-Then if a xdebug session is started, php inside the container will try to open a TCP connection to the IDE.
+When an xdebug session is started, php inside the container will try to open a TCP connection to the IDE.
 When starting the session via a browser xdebug will try to connect back to client, otherwise `host.docker.internal:9003` will be used to connect, which is provided by docker.
 So you have to make sure that the network connection is clear and can be made and everything should work.